 What is bankruptcy?
+And how do bankruptcies work?
 In a technical sense, bankruptcy is the process by which a debtor’s assets and liabilities are administered under the Bankruptcy Code.

 What is bankruptcy to an individual?